 There are many WordPress redirection plugins today, but to save you time and unnecessary headaches, let’s go with the simple 301 redirect plugin.

 Download and install the Simple 301 Redirect plugin on your WordPress blog, and activate, and open the plugin settings.

 In the plugin setting field, there are two areas you need to fill in:

-These fields are labeled “Request” and the “Destination.”
+These fields are labelled “Request” and the “Destination.”